phetsims/quadrilateral/doc/implementation-notes.md

 - QuadrilateralDescriber: Creates description strings that describe the overall state of the quadrilateral and the state of the simulation.
 Contains describer subcomponents.
 - QuadrilateralAlerter: Creates description strings and requests speech synthesis for real-time feedback spoken to the user during interaction.
 - QuadrilateralSideDescriber: Creates description strings that describe the state of a QuadrilateralSide.
-- VertexDescriber: Creates description strings that describe the state of a QuadrilateralVertex.
+- QuadrilateralVertexDescriber: Creates description strings that describe the state of a QuadrilateralVertex.

 See https://github.com/phetsims/qa/blob/master/documentation/qa-book.md#voicing for an overview of the Voicing feature.